aa-sharma/micro_hydro_bc_II/README.md

 The inclusion of the 100 kW micro-hydro generator results in a small localized increase in short-circuit current at the point of interconnection, while having negligible impact on upstream fault levels due to the dominance of the utility grid impedance.

+## Conclusion
+This study demonstrated the successful modelling and analysis of a conceptual 100 kW micro-hydropower plant interconnected to a 12.47 kV radial distribution feeder using pandapower.
+Under all simulated operating conditions, the distributed generator improved downstream voltage support, reduced upstream feeder loading, and remained within acceptable transformer loading limits.
+Short-circuit analysis showed only a localized increase in fault current contribution near the point of interconnection, with negligible impact on upstream fault levels due to the dominant utility grid.

+Overall, the results suggest that a 100 kW micro-hydropower generator can be feasibly integrated into a distribution feeder of this type, provided standard interconnection requirements, transformer sizing, and protection considerations are satisfied.
+The study also demonstrates the usefulness of open-source tools such as pandapower for preliminary distributed generation planning and interconnection analysis.